thattommyhall/capistrano-elb/README.md

     before "deploy", "elb:remove"
     after "deploy", "elb:add"

-You can do
+The first time you run it a record of the ELB setup is saved to config/lbs.yaml, you can update/chech this with
+    cap elb:check
     cap elb:save